DirectMyFile/dep-destructuring/proposal.md

 ### A working implementation

-No working implementation is available, although one can experience this in practice by using languages that have this feature already.
+No working implementation is available, although one can experience this syntax in practice by using languages that have this feature already.

 ### Tests